mother-of-all-self-hosting/ansible-role-mastodon/docs/configuring-mastodon.md

 mastodon_hostname: "example.com"
 ```

+> [!WARNING]
+> Do not replace the value after the Mastodon instance has already run once.
+If changed, it stops working properly.

-After adjusting the hostname, make sure to adjust your DNS records to point the domain to your backend.
+After adjusting the hostname, make sure to adjust your DNS records to point the domain to your server.

 **Note**: hosting Mastodon under a subpath (by configuring the `mastodon_path_prefix` variable) does not seem to be possible due to Mastodon's technical limitations.